layer3switch/metrilyx-2.0/README.md

 ##### Path
 %{metrilyx_home}/etc/metrilyx/metrilyx.conf

-A sample config file is provided in the same directory above.
+A sample config file is provided.
 The configuration file is in JSON format.
 To begin you can copy the sample config to the path mentioned above and fill in the uri and port.

 	{
 		"tsdb": {